What made you think of Broadsided for this poem?

 If this broadside were a piece of music, what would it be?

-Poet Jennifer K. Sweeney: It would be the kind of music nature makes with the made world.
-Rain dripping into bottles, wind whipping nets into forms, a storm’s tin beating.
+Poet Jennifer K. Sweeney: It would be the kind of music nature makes with the human-made world.
+Rain dripping into bottles, wind whipping nets into forms, a storm beating tins.

 Artist Kate Baird: Maybe a recording of ambient sound in a place where there are no people?